 Variation in flow of water in the rivers and other water bodies is due to climate change that may impact the fisheries sector.
 Both exotic (6 all cultured) and local varieties (17 all wild species) of fish are found in the region.
 The exotic breeds include twenty different trout fish varieties.
-Major families of local fish species are Snow Trout, Loaches, Cat Fishes and Bagridae.
-The indigenous/local breeds include four different varieties of carp fish mostly found in the river water.
+Major families of local fish Snow are species Trout, Loaches, Cat Fishes and varieties of carp fish mostly found in the river water.
 Most of the fish are found in natural ponds, lakes and rivers.
 Government fishery department runs hatcheries where primarily the trout fish are cultured in ponds.
 The fishery department is also responsible to provide extension services in fish farming, as private and commercial fish farming is being popular among communities especially in Ghizer district.
 Fishing (trout fishing in particular) is done primarily as leisure and sport activity.